 An owner with this thought process has to avoid too much flash and dash.
 He can accept weaker pieces, but he has to be careful not to own too many players that offer just pure speed.
 In seasons with lower expected offensive stats, a Judy type hitter should have more value as a Fantasy owner can commit more roster slots to power hitters.

 For this theory to win, a Fantasy owner must establish an edge in three areas – power, speed, and starting pitching.
 The key to the plan is identifying the falling pieces in the draft that offer the skill set to execute your plan.
-Once a Fantasy owner have some ideas how he wants to backfill their roster, he can start looking at the starting pitching tradeoffs to decide which rounds you want to use to build your pitching staff.
+Once a Fantasy owner has some ideas about how he wants to backfill their roster, he can start looking at the starting pitching trade-offs to decide which rounds you want to use to build your pitching staff.

-This style of drafter is looking for proven players with longer resumes.
+A Fantasy owner looking to execute this draft plan will be looking for proven players with longer resumes.
 When some owners are looking for young players with upside late, this owner is squirreling away older veteran players.
-You may shake your head at the draft table, but this Fantasy owner has a chance to win if all late options produce expected stats.
+You may shake your head at the draft table, but this Fantasy owner has a chance to win if many of his late veteran options produce expected stats.